fatih/images/README.md

 Download pre combiled binaries:

-Or if you have Go installed, just do:
+Or if you have Go installed, just do (note that it fetches not vendored dependencies, so you might end with a different binary.):

 ```bash
 go get github.com/fatih/images
 ```

-## Documentation
+## Intro

-`images` is a very flexible CLI tool.
-It can parse the necessary arguments from either a configuration file, from environment variables or command line flags.
 To list all commands just run `images`:

 ```bash